-Searching for what there is to do in Chicago in the summer?
-Below are the best things to do in Chicago in the summer from a local.
+Searching for what there is to do in Chicago this summer?
+Below are the best things to do in Chicago in the summer (from a local) – including the best summer 2024 events and festivals.

 I suggest bookmarking this blog post as I will be updating it regularly with new summer events and activities.